hgtonight/vanilladocs/docs/features/sso/index.html.md

 **What do we do if SSO breaks and we're locked out?**

 You can log back in using the "hidden" URL `/entry/password` to sign-in with an existing forum account.
 This page is never redirected for SSO.

+**Does this work for native applications, non-web scenarios, or third-party products?**

+No, jsConnect is purely a web-based SSO workflow for your existing login system.
+We have separate products for popular third-party platforms and non-web scenarios.